Is Grace greater than Sin?

 None but you

-Like many of many of my stories "Ghosts don't dance" has an interesting background.
+"Ghosts don't dance" has an interesting background.

 It comes from a time when I was on the German site Bookrix; I was in a heated discussion with a person who thought she ran the largest and most influential group of writers on the site.
 The problem is the group may have had the most significant number, but it had the lowest activity rate as many people had left because of politics and bitchiness within the group, but not deleted their names.